Orient Bambino Version 2 FAC0000 · โ˜… 4.4 Best Budget Check price on Amazon →

 StrapBlack leather, 21mm lug

-Should you buy the Orient Bambino Version 2 FAC0000?
+Orient Bambino Version 2 FAC0000 FAQs

-Is the Bambino V2 worth $175 in 2026?+
+Is the Bambino V2 worth the price in 2026?

 Yes.
 There is no automatic dress watch with a domed crystal at this price.
 The F6724 movement is the cost cut (no hacking, no hand-winding), but for the look and feel it is unbeatable.

-Bambino V2 vs Cocktail Time SRPB43: which is better?+
+Bambino V2 vs Cocktail Time SRPB43: which is better?

-How accurate is the F6724?+
+How accurate is the F6724?

 Rated +25/-15 seconds per day.
 Our unit averages +18 sec/day at month 12.
 Most well-regulated F6724 movements land in the +5 to +20 range.

-Why does the F6724 not hack?+
+Why does the F6724 not hack?

 It is the entry-tier Orient caliber and skips the hacking lever to keep cost down.
 To set the time precisely, set the minute hand a minute ahead and tap the crown back when the seconds align.

-๐Ÿ“… Update log
+Update log